supreetkumar32/springboot2025-12-microservices/README.md

 Resilience4J can help write logic for retry when a service call fails.
 This retries failed operations a certain number of times before giving up.

+RateLimiter
+Controls the rate of requests to a service by limiting the number of calls allowed during a specific time period

+we can check the rate limiter and retry in the post function above.